rmrector/service.stinger.notification/README.md

 ### Skinning

-It works independently from skins, using a simple notification message by default.
-There is a skinnable window available if that's your style, with an example in resources/skins/Example/.
+It has a simple skinnable window, and offers viewers the option to use a simple notification message.
 The built in control labels are `id="100"` for the stinger type (During credits, After credits) and `id="101"` for the full message.

 The window property **stinger** is set on the window **fullscreenvideo** when the video starts, for skins and such.
 Possible values for **stinger** are `duringcreditsstinger`, `aftercreditsstinger`, `duringcreditsstinger aftercreditsstinger` if the movie has both, and `None`.
 The property is only set when a movie in the library is playing, and empty in all other cases.